 Nordsøfonden is owned by the Danish state and administrated by Nordsøenheden.
-Together, the two entities constitute the Danish state’s oil and gas company.
+Together, the two entities constitute the Danish State subsurface resource company.

-Nordsøfonden functions in the same way as a commercial oil and gas company, entering into licence partnerships with the same rights and obligations as the other companies – although it cannot take on the role of operator of a licence.
+Nordsøfonden functions in the same way as a commercial company, entering into licence partnerships with the same rights and obligations as the other companies – although it cannot take on the role of operator of a licence.

 Nordsøfonden has assets in the form of shares in licences and installations.
 Nordsøfonden also receives revenue from the sale of its share of oil and gas production, and from tariffs.

 Nordsøfonden pays both corporate tax and hydrocarbon tax.
 Moreover, as a company owned by the Danish state, Nordsøfonden transfers its profits to the state every year in the form of a dividend.
 For additional information about the financial structure of Nordsøfonden, see Legal foundation and finance.

 Nordsøfonden has no employees, and is administrated by Nordsøenheden.